ks-dromova/PROJECT/README.md

 # Online store

+The project must be launched through Live Server.

 From the main page, you go to the catalog with shorts in the Shorts header navigation and by clicking the Shop all shorts button.